abnerwillys/pong-game/notes.md

 - Smooth and continuous movement while keys are held

 Example logic:
 ```ts
 if (keysPressed.current["w"]) leftY -= speed * delta
 if (keysPressed.current["ArrowDown"]) rightY += speed * delta
 ```

+While global `keydown`/`keyup` handlers may seem broad, they're extremely lightweight and standard for games.
+Filtering key states in a ref (`keysPressed.current`) is far more efficient than using `useState` or rerendering on every keystroke.

 ### 🔹 Integration with Game Loop